zuestmedia/zmp-ai-assistant/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-With the AI Assistant, you can interact with chat GPT from Open AI directly in the post editor, and images can also be generated via text instructions with dall-e-3.
+With the AI Assistant, you can interact with Chat GPT from Open AI directly in the post editor and generate images with dall-e-3.

 == Description ==